Top of mind, what are the first five Everest books that come to mind for you? And who wrote them?

 While I very sadly never had the opportunity to meet Tenzing, his son Norbu came on our expedition to the Kangshung Face, helping with our plans, sponsorship and trekking into Base Camp with us.
 We followed that up with a lecture tour in New Zealand sponsored by American Express.
 As I hurried to finish my beer in Wellington before going on stage Norbu commented: ‘Its okay Robert, it’s not like they are going to start without us.’
 A Sherpa approach to life mixing truism and humour all in one.

 For a great insight into two generations of Tenzing climbers, this is a great read about Jamling Tenzing Norgays ascent of Everest, accomplished during the fateful 1996 season on Everest and filmed for David Breashears Imax movie.
+It has the family connection, the unique Sherpa connection and is a great story, well told.

 Perhaps one of the rawest of Everest accounts, but rings very true on the personal ego’s, team dynamics and for an accomplishment that many thought was impossible.
 A rare look inside the dynamic of one of the most successful climbing partnerships of all time, torn apart by what Habeler wrote here, and then reinstated as they both mellowed with age.